skrattaren/apf.rst/apf.rst

   nappies and keepin' you awake at night.
 That's hardly *sinful*, to my mind.'"

-  St Augustine, in his "Confessions_", pointed to the attention-seeking behaviour of babies as evidence that even the most innocent are selfish, because of original sin.
+  St Augustine, in his **Confessions**, pointed to the attention-seeking behaviour of babies as evidence that even the most innocent are selfish, because of original sin.